frameless/huishoudboekje-nl-design-system-demo/docs/docs/developers/minikube.md

 ### Configure the vm driver for minikube:

 - for Linux: `minikube config set vm-driver kvm2`
-- for MacOs: `minikube config set vm-driver hyperkit`
+- for macOS: `minikube config set vm-driver hyperkit`

 For developers, it's advised to setup minikube with 4 cores, 8GB RAM and at least 100G storage. e.g.: `minikube start --cpus 4 --memory 8192 --disk-size=100G`